yachielab/FRACTAL/README.md

         See sample codes (example 4).
     -k <Integer>
       Number of sequences for the subsampling procedure.
+Default: 100 -z <Integer>
+      Number of extracted tips from sample tree.
-Default: 100 -b <String>
+      Default: the number specified by "-k" (Tree extraction is not conducted) -b <String>
       Substitution model of RAxML for phylogenetic placement.
 Default: GTRCAT -p <String, Permissible values: ‘ML’, ‘MP’>
       Method for phylogenetic placement in each iteration cycle.
+        Placement by ML and MP method is conducted by EPAng and RAxML respecitively
-Default: ML -P <Integer>
+        Default: ML
-      The rank considered for getting consensus of placement result Default: 1 -x <Integer>
+    -x <Integer>
       Threshold for the maximum number of retrial iterations in the subsampling process -t <Integer>